Maximum Drawdown: How to Calculate and Reduce MDD | Upscale

 Sector Comparison and Recovery Mathematics

 Recovery mathematics creates an asymmetric challenge.
-50% loss requires 100% gain to break even.
-Breakdown by size:
+A 50% loss requires a 100% gain to break even.
+The breakdown by drawdown size:

-Strategy generating 20% annual returns needs 5 years recovering from 50% drawdown.
-The same strategy recovers from a 20% drawdown in approximately 1 year.
+A strategy generating 20% annual returns needs approximately five years to recover from a 50% drawdown.
+The same strategy recovers from a 20% drawdown in roughly one year.
+The asymmetry is why professional risk management focuses obsessively on limiting drawdown size — the math punishes deep holes exponentially.

 MDD-based metrics complement volatility-based measures for complete risk assessment.